Learning Home Catalog Composer

 (3414)=340+141.\begin{pmatrix} \frac{3}{4}\\[2mm] \frac{1}{4} \end{pmatrix} = \frac{3}{4}\,\vert 0\rangle + \frac{1}{4}\,\vert 1\rangle.

-This fact naturally generalizes to any classical state set: any column vector is a linear combination over the classical states.
-We will often express vectors in this way.
+This fact naturally generalizes to any classical state set: any column vector can be written as a linear combination of standard basis states.
+Quite often we express vectors in precisely this way.

 Returning to the change of a probabilistic state upon being measured, we may note the following connection to our everyday experiences.
 Suppose we flip a fair coin, but cover up the coin before looking at it.
 We would then say that its probabilistic state is